 “These commandments that I give you today are to be upon your hearts.
 Impress them on your children.
 Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up” (Deuteronomy 6:6-7).

-Here are the top 5 awesome benefits of keeping the Sabbath day and you will only enjoy all these benefits if you are going to really observe the Sabbath just the way God has intended it to be.
+There you have it, my dear readers – the top 5 awesome benefits of keeping the Sabbath day.
+Enjoy all these benefits by really observing the Sabbath just the way God has intended it to be.
 Though this world is keeping different days, time will come that everyone will observe the Sabbath day and by that time, we will all experience its full benefits… May God speed that day!